tushar-sharma/tushar-sharma.github.io/_posts/2017-09-23-lazy-meditation.md

 It seems like yesterday when I hit a wall & made a crazy resolution to indulge in meditation.
 Before some of the readers' protest, I dispose with an earnestness that mediation is a very useful transcendental exercise.
 But being Indian, along with genes to eat pani puri & digest spicy food, I also have some false preconceptions about myself.
 Like billion Indians, I believe that meditation, like cricket, dancing, acting, etc comes naturally to Indians.
 I once joked with my American friend on how I would have played for Indian cricket team if not for the engineering.
 Also, I told him that India produces 1.5 million engineers a year which is twice the population of Iceland<sup><a href='#fn:1' rel='footnote'>1</a></sup>, which left him gaping at me.

 Before I digress more, I should come back to the bed.
 Yes the abode of eteral happiness.
 But tranquility was disturbed by one mistake.
 The crazy resolution had pumped up ideas in my mind.
 Yesterday I had fallen to one of such idea, to set up my alarm clock.
 It's a sin, decreed by Gods against setting alarm in the weekend.
-The chapter 2, verse 2 of sleeping scripture mandates against any temptation to use of unholy alarm clocks.
+Inspired by ilks of Zaik Naik, I proclaim chapter 1, verse 2 of sleeping scripture mandates against any temptation to use of unholy alarm clocks.
 But sometimes infectious displine compels us to use alarm clocks which I did yesterday to set the alarm of 10 AM.

 Meditation are often advised in the wee hours of day.
 My parents have a habit of walking at 5 AM.
 But such infectious displine was never caught by me.
 I was saved by vaccination of "laziness" which I received in four year of my college.
 I urge the goverment to promulgate such vaccination to all and sundry.